romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 })
 ```

-This code not only creates new `articleTags`, but also connects them to article.
+This code not only creates new `articleTags` but also connects them to the article.
-If we select 3 articles and create `articleTags` for the query it wouldn't make much sense because single `articleTag` can be connected to a single `article` only, cannot connect to many.
+If we select 3 articles and create `articleTags` for the query it wouldn't make much sense because a single `articleTag` can be connected to a single `article` only, but cannot connect to many.

-That's why type of `q` have to indicate that it is returning single record.
+That's why the type of `q` have to indicate that it is returning a single record.

-Also, `update` query must be applied only after we pass search conditions, to make sure we won't update all records in the database by mistake.
+Also, the `update` query must be applied only after we pass search conditions, to make sure we won't update all records in the database by mistake.

 ```ts
 // will result in TS error
 db.article.update({ ...data })
 ```

-That's why type of `q` have to indicate it has some search statements.
+That's why the type of `q` have to indicate it has some search statements.
-So we placed new query method into `queryOneWithWhereMethods` where `q` is promised to have search conditions and to search for a single record.
+So we placed a new query method into `queryOneWithWhereMethods` where `q` is promised to have search conditions and to search for a single record.

-Here is `updateTags` implementation:
+Here is the `updateTags` implementation:

 ```ts
 // src/app/article/article.repo.ts